 To learn more about why your emails need a physical address, click here.

 By default, all accounts are set to the “Greenwich Mean (+0000) Time Zone,” and your campaigns will be scheduled using this timezone.
 If this isn’t a timezone you want to use, no need to panic, there is an easy way to update this.

 To change your time zone settings, follow the steps below:

 By default, Benchmark will use the email address used to create your account to send all your emails.
 However, you are not limited to one email address.
 You can add multiple emails, these can be used as From or Reply emails.
 To do this, you’ll need to first add and verify the email address.

 Avoid using no-reply email addresses.
 Email messages that use no-reply addresses are more likely to be filtered as Spam.
 In the long run, it can also hurt your sending reputation.

 Here’s how you add and verify email addresses:

-The number one thing all email marketers should know is that a clean and up to date list is crucial to obtain optimal sending results.
-Before you begin sending emails from our service or any for that matter, you should verify your contact list.
+The number one thing all email marketers should know is that a clean and up-to-date list is crucial to achieving good sending results.
+Before you begin sending emails from our service, or any for that matter, you should first verify your contact list.
 Verifying your contact list will help you weed out all of the invalid emails that could hurt your sending reputation.

-With Benchmark this can be fast and easy, our list verification service costs $3 per 1,000 emails.
+With Benchmark, this can be fast and easy.
 To learn more about verifying your contact list, please click here.